nbrito/research/inception/README.md

 ## Why "Inception"?
 _"What is the most resilient parasite?
 Bacteria?
 A virus?
 An intestinal worm?
 An idea.
 Resilient... highly contagious.
 Once an idea has taken hold of the brain it's almost impossible to eradicate.
 An idea that is fully formed - fully understood - that sticks; right in there somewhere."_ (Cobb - [Inception](http://www.imdb.com/title/tt1375666/) - 2010)

 [Reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) is an extremely complex and boring task...
 It requires a very specific approach for each new task, but, from macro perspective, there are some common sense when performing a [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering).
-This [talk](https://github.com/nbrito/talks/tree/master/2016/ibm-systems) (latest version) shares my own strategy, as well as some tips and tricks I've learned reversing vulnerabilities...
+This [talk](https://github.com/nbrito/talks/tree/master/2016/ibm-systems) shares a proposed approach, as well as some tips and tricks learned while reversing vulnerabilities...
 It tries to make this idea the _"most resilient parasite"_ to the [apprentices'](https://en.wikipedia.org/wiki/Newbie) brain.

 ## Conferences
 ### 2011